DevYeom/OneWay/README.md

 ### Subscribing a Way

 When a value changes, it can receive a new value.
 It guarantees that the same value does not come down consecutively.
+In general, you don't need to add `removeDuplicates()`.

 ```swift
 way.publisher.number